BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 One of the most common problems most nasal singers have is the thrusting forward of the jaw.
 This condition encourages backward pulling of the tongue, making the singer drive his voice towards the nasal port.
 When voice is drawn back without enough opening at the back of the throat, it will sound nasal and unpleasant.

-After every consonant, the jaw should always wrap back.
+After every consonant sound, the jaw should always wrap back.
 Any forward thrusting of the jaws creates a bright sound inside a singer’s internal hearing, promoting nasal sounds.
 If you want to stop this annoying habit, just watch some music videos of professional singers and notice how they move their jaws.

 3) Correct Your Breathing